AIWebIndex/2.0Bot identification

 User-Agent strings

-Verification probes use a slightly different UA so you can distinguish on-demand crawls from ownership checks:
+Verification probes use a slightly different UA so you can distinguish crawl fetches from ownership checks:

 Two methods.
 Either works.